 Although of Mantuan origin, sbrisolona is also widespread in Verona.
-It’s a dry cake withalmonds that is a perfect accompaniment to recioto wine.
+It’s a dry cake withalmonds that is a perfect accompaniment to Recioto wine.

 Despite its name, the torta russa (Russian cake) is typically Veronese.
 The name comes from the shape that reminds of a Cossack hat.
 It is made with a mixture of almonds, walnuts and crumbled hazelnuts.

-Risini made with sweet rice, zaletti (soft pancakes made with polenta flour and raisins), fritters, are typically sweets for breakfast or special occasions but you can taste them anytime in the many pastry shops of Verona, some of which very historic.
+Risini made with sweet rice, zaletti (soft pancakes made with polenta flour and raisins), fritters, are typically sweets for breakfast or special occasions but you can taste them anytime in the many pastry shops of Verona, some of which very historical.

 No Italian will ever finish a meal without a good espresso coffee.

-For those interested in deepening specific thematic areas.
-It will also be possible to focus on one or more gastronomic products: olive oil, grappa, cheese, charcuterie.
+For those interested in deepening specific thematic areas it will also be possible to focus on one or more gastronomic products: olive oil, grappa, cheese, charcuterie.

 Our guides have a long experience in food and wine tourism.
-Many of them are certified sommeliers, others have undertaken specialisation courses in particular tasting areas and will be able to explain with competence and passion the origin, history and characteristics of the products you will taste.
+Many of them are certified sommeliers, others have undertaken specialisation courses in particular tasting areas and will be able to explain with competence and passion the origin, history and characteristics of the products you will eat.

 Book now your Verona food tour.